I’ve been to Umtata twice this year, which is quite the world record. The first time was in January to

 hugs and wet kisses.
 I now realise that a large part of what made visits to Umtata sweet was this woman’s love.

-My grandmother’s passing left me enriched and inspired, from the fact that she sang to the Lord in her final hour, to
+My grandmother’s passing left me fulfilled and inspired, from the fact that she sang to the Lord in her final hour to

 witnessing an entire community come together with the family to honour her life.
 Her farewell was led by love, the very